 Give a Vaccine donates to our first vaccination project

-Give a Vaccine is delighted to announce that we have this week donated £25,000 to Médecins Sans Frontières, which will be used to vaccinate the most vulnerable against Covid-19 in Lebanon.
+Give a Vaccine is delighted to announce that we have now donated £25,000 to Médecins Sans Frontières, which will be used to vaccinate the most vulnerable against Covid-19 in Lebanon.
 The funds will be used to pay for mobile medical teams to vaccinate elderly people and frontline healthcare workers in care homes across Lebanon.
 It is hugely gratifying to have found such a credible and important partner and the use of your donations in Lebanon will be saving many lives in a country with a struggling healthcare system and an overwhelming need.
 MSF has not accepted ringfenced donations from any other organisation for this project and we are indebted to the MSF team for believing in us and the aims of our campaign.

 We are particularly encouraged that we have been able to honour the intentions of our many donors and hope that this will demonstrate the credibility of our campaign and, indeed, encourage many more donations as result.
 We have a lot of work still to do but this is a very important milestone along the way.
 Thank you again to all our donors; please spread the word about our work and please continue to support our cause whenever you can.

 Stephen Legg of MSF has issued this statement:

 “We would like to express our sincerest thanks to the supporters of Give a Vaccine for enabling our teams to provide vaccinations to the most vulnerable in Lebanon, contributing towards worldwide vaccine equality."